MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Why is the Start address not shown?
     - Check whether the custom fields *lat*, *lon*, *geoadress* are set.
 Use the WordPress-Plugin https://www.advancedcustomfields.com/ for that. **Important:** The server-setting *allow_url_fopen* has to be *ON* or *'1'* for that!
 The plugin give you a message instead of the Start Address if you are logged in as Admin.
+- My YOAST sitemap is broken.
+What can I do?

+    This happens occasionally if you are using many images in posts or pages.
+Due to that the generated XML-Code gets too long.
+    Add this code to your functions.php and choose a reasonable number, e.g. 20.:
+    ```PHP
+        /* Limit the number of sitemap entries for Yoast SEO */
+        function max_entries_per_sitemap() {
+            return 20; // choose a reasonable number here
+        }

+        add_filter( 'wpseo_sitemap_entries_per_page', 'max_entries_per_sitemap' );
+    ```

 # Translation, i18n
 ## Frontend